-At nearly all levels of the Company, a significant portion of pay is variable, being contingent upon Company (or store) performance.
-The performance-based component, whether annual incentive or long-term incentive, is significant enough to serve as a strong incentive.
+At nearly all levels of the Company, a significant portion of pay is variable being contingent upon Company (or store unit) performance.
+The performance-based component, whether annual incentive or long-term incentive, is significant enough to serve as a strong incentive for excellent performance.
 Additionally, performance-based compensation through the granting of stock options to employees serves to increase employee ownership of the Company.